flipcoder/midimech/README.md

 Wholetone layout system and visualizer for the Linnstrument and Launchpad X.

 This program maps the LinnStrument, LaunchPad X, and your computer keyboard to use an isomorphic wholetone layout that I discovered years ago.
 I was surprised to find out this layout and its variants were not in common usage, despite being incredibly easy to play.
 I used to map this layout to my mechanical keyboard and just play it like that.
-Because of this, my friends and I referred to it as playing the "mech", but you can call it wholetone, diagonal wicki-hayden, or whatever you like.
+Because of this, my friends and I referred to it as playing the "mech" layout, but you can call it wholetone, diagonal wicki-hayden, or whatever you like.
 This project intends to bring it to more people.